 - It is safe, eliminating entire error classes - for example, null pointer exceptions don’t exist in Kotlin.

-- It is user friendly, allowing the use of both existing JVM, Android, and browser libraries and Java IDE tools.
+- It is user-friendly, allowing the use of both existing JVM, Android, and browser libraries and Java IDE tools.

-RustRust is a systems programming language with quite narrow use cases.
-Although it isn’t essential for most programmers to learn it, it is useful for anyone who plans to do any form of systems coding in the future.
+Rust is a system's programming language with quite narrow use cases.
+Although it isn’t essential for most programmers to learn it, it is useful for anyone who plans to do any form of system coding in the future.
 Sponsored by Mozilla, Rust appears to have a lot of growth potential.

 - Its speed.
 Rust is super fast, making it great for web development.